 The most impressive of Japan’s twelve original feudal-era castles, Himeji is more than a UNESCO World Heritage Site — it’s a symbol of Japan’s captivating past.
 Located west of Kobe and nicknamed Shirasagijo (the white heron castle), Himeji was initially constructed in the 14th century, and the current complex was completed in 1609.
 While it’s undergone extensive renovations over time, the castle and its grounds have remained unchanged for over 400 years.

 To take in the complexity of the castle grounds, we recommend making your way to the top of the keep.
 Here, you’ll find a small shrine, as well as windows that provide a full view of the complex.
-The castle’s defences are maze-like, and were designed to slow down and confuse invading forces, though today, they’re simply fun to lose yourself in.
+The castle’s defenses are maze-like and were designed to slow down and confuse invading forces.
+However, today, they’re simply fun to lose yourself in.
 While you’re up here, be sure to get a closer look at the fish-shaped ornaments on the roof, which are believed to protect the keep from fire.

 Fushimi Inari Taisha